EHRI/rspub-gui/docs/rst/rsgui.introduction.rst

     and :term:`synchronization` mechanism.

     :term:`Metadata Publishing Tool` is the subject of this documentation.
-Examples in this introduction will use the :term:`EHRI` use case to describe the working of the tool.
+Examples in this introduction and the rest of the documentation will sometimes use the :term:`EHRI` use case to describe the working of the tool.

 ResourceSync
 ++++++++++++